pvieito/Blog/_posts/2019-12-09-extract-homekit-pairing-keys.md

 ### Process

 First of all, we have to subvert the AMFI security model to be able to sign arbitrary executables with private entitlements.
 To do it, we have to disable **System Integrity Protection** and **AMFI**.
-Rebooting on **Recovery OS** disable the protections using the Terminal app:
+Rebooting on **Recovery OS** we can disable the protections using the Terminal app:

 ```bash
 $ csrutil disable